Period Woes?

 There are a number of potential reasons if your periods stop altogether.
 You may be very underweight which can alter your monthly cycle.

 Pregnancy will (normally) stop your periods and you can confirm this with an over-the-counter pregnancy test.
-Or, depending on your age, this potentially indicate you are entering your menopause.
+Or, depending on your age, this may indicate you are entering your menopause.

 As with any changes to your wellbeing, if you are concerned for any reason, you should consult your GP or other healthcare professional.